Customer service in retail banking: what graduates must know

 Recruiters will assess your customer service skills

 You should expect your ability to provide excellent customer service to be put to the test at different stages of your chosen employer’s recruitment process.
 Lloyds Banking Group has a three-stage application process that includes an application and online test, job insight assessment and virtual assessment centre.
 ‘Through the recruitment process at Lloyds we test your core pattern of strengths,’ said the graduate recruiter we spoke to.
-‘We test if you care and if you can make judgments with a strong empathic undercurrent.
+‘We test if you care and if you can make judgements with a strong empathic undercurrent.
 We look at transferable skills and qualities such as being innovative, caring for other people and having a strong moral compass.
 If you have those, you will be able to learn how to care for customers.’

 Use examples during the graduate recruitment process